-Implicit in the specification of preferences described by Eq.
-(1) is the assumption that inheritances may be left at the time of death of each adult.
-By definition, no reference adult described by the crosssectional data from which model projections are made can have died prior to the year for which the cross-sectional data were observed.
+Implicit in the specification of preferences described by equation (1) is the assumption that inheritances may be left at the time of death of each adult.
+By definition, no reference adult described by the cross-sectional data from which model projections are made can have died prior to the year for which the cross-sectional data were observed.
 Hence, inheritances can only be left in periods projected forward through time.
 Where inheritances exist in forward projections, then these are assumed to be received by the surviving spouse, if one exists.
 Otherwise, inheritances are assumed to exit the frame of the simulation.

-9. Tax advantaged savings accounts
+9. Tax Advantaged Savings Accounts